marcinjahn/technology-notebook/src/docs/programming/rust/traits.md

 ### Copy

-Allows to copy a value on a stack.
+Allows copying a value on a stack.
 All types that implement `Copy` must also implement `Clone`.

 ### Hash

-Allows to create some hash of an instance.
+Allows creating some hash of an instance.
 The default implementation combines resuts of `hash()` of all the fields of a struct.

 ### Default